Features of android operating system

 2. Auto-Correction and Dictionary:- Android Operating System has an interesting feature called Auto-Correction.
 When any word is misspelled, then Android recommends the meaningful and correct words matching the words that are available in Dictionary.

-4. Voice-based features:- Google search through voice has been available since initial release.
+4. Voice-based features:- Google search through voice has been available since the initial release.
 Voice actions for calling, texting, navigation, etc

 6. Multitasking:- Multitasking of applications, with unique handling of memory allocation, is available.
-User can jump from one task to another and same time various application can run simultaneously.
+Users can jump from one task to another and same time various applications can run simultaneously.

 7. Screen capture:- Android supports capturing a screenshot by pressing the power and home-screen buttons at the same time.
-Prior to Android 4.0, the only methods of capturing a screenshot.
+Prior to Android 4.0, the only method of capturing a screenshot.

-9. Multiple language support:- Android supports multiple language.
+9. Multiple language support:- Android supports multiple languages.

-2. Bluetooth:- Supports voice dialing and sending contacts between phones, playing music, sending files (OPP), accessing the phone book (PBAP), A2DP and AVRCP.
+2. Bluetooth:- Supports voice dialling and sending contacts between phones, playing music, sending files (OPP), accessing the phone book (PBAP), A2DP and AVRCP.
 Keyboard, mouse and joystick (HID) support is available in Android 3.1+, and in earlier versions through manufacturer customizations and third-party applications.